 6.12 THE DUTIES OF THE EDITOR-IN-CHIEF, HIRUNDO, SHALL BE:

-6.12.1 To oversee and thereby ensure the publication of Hirundo; 6.12.2 To appoint an editorial board; 6.12.3 To ensure the editorial board consists of at least one (1) managing editor to oversee financial aspects of the journal including but not limited to fundraising and bookkeeping; and at least three (3) selection editors for the purpose of selecting journal content and submissions; 6.12.4 To create, with the editorial board, guidelines for submission selection before the selection process begins; 6.12.5 To act as co-signing officer for Hirundo funds.
+6.12.1 To oversee and thereby ensure the publication of Hirundo, bearing in mind that the foundational goals of Hirundo are a) to publish an exemplary undergraduate journal and b) to promote engagement and involvement among Classics students; 6.12.2 To appoint an editorial board, consisting of at least three (3) selection editors for the purpose of selecting journal content and submissions; 6.12.3 To ensure the editorial board consists of students in the undergraduate program.
+Students in the Classics program will be prioritised in hiring editors, but students from all departments are welcome;; 6.12.4 To create, with the editorial board, guidelines for submission selection before the selection process begins; 6.12.5 To act as co-signing officer for Hirundo funds, if necessary.
 The other signing officer shall be the President of the CSA or the Vice President, Financial Affairs.
 6.12.6 To ensure the publication of Hirundo within one year of his/her appointment; 6.12.7 The Editor-in Chief shall also perform such other duties as may from time to time be directed by the executive.

 Article VII - Committee Selection